 If symptoms interfere with your life or last longer than 2–3 weeks, you may have postpartum depression.
 This affects up to 2 out of 10 moms.
-It can occur any time in your baby’s first year.
+It can occur at any time in your baby’s first year.

 Women who have a history of depression are more likely to become depressed during pregnancy or after birth.
 Depression can be caused by stress, hormone changes, trauma, lack of support and other factors.
 If you are depressed, you need to get help.
 It will not get better on its own.